Great Leaders are a Magnet for Great Talent

+Great leaders are a magnet for talent in their organizations.
 In order to succeed, companies need great people.
 This means it is essential to have an effective strategy for recruiting, selecting, and retaining talent.
 But winning the war for talent requires much more than simply hiring high performers.
 It also requires building an organizational culture that maximizes the talent and performance of the people you already have.

 The companies that are winning the war for talent have figured out how to get the best out of all their people.
 These companies don’t win by simply out-recruiting other companies; they win because they are exceptional at unleashing the energy and talent of everyone in the business.
 As a byproduct of how they operate, these companies are also better at attracting and retaining the right people.
 That is because people want to work in an organization with a culture that empowers them to grow, develop, and maximize their talents.